koayon/latex_template/README.md

 If there are actually two ideas, make it two papers.

 I recommend using git as source control and GitHub's UI for managing section updates in the initial stages of your project when you're drafting sections.
-Once you're in the final edit, Overleaf is a great tool for collaborative real-time editing with co-authors.
+Once you're in the final edit, sending round a pdf in Google Drive allows anyone to comment on your paper in real-time.
+Overleaf can also be a useful tool, though I'd recommend GitHub and Google Drive more.

 The first draft isn't the last draft, a few rounds of editing (with beta-readers and co-authors) will make your paper much stronger.